joshrp/moonlight-docs/Setup-Guide.md

 To toggle capturing the mouse cursor, press Ctrl+Alt+Z.

-_Mouse emulation_
+**Mouse emulation**

-If you don't have a mouse connected to your Android device, you can emulate one using the gamepad.
+If you don't have a mouse connected to your Android device, you can emulate one using a game controller.
 Press and hold the Start button to toggle mouse emulation.
-When mouse emulation is one, you can use either analog stick to move the cursor.
+When mouse emulation is on, you can use either analog stick to move the cursor.
 The A button left clicks and the B button right clicks.

 Most controllers will work just fine, but the following have been tested:
 * Xbox 360 wired/wireless